COGS108/Overview/COGS108-Syllabus.md

 You are encouraged to (and at times will have to) work together and help one another.
 However, you are personally responsible for the work you submit.
 For assignments, it is also your responsibility to ensure you understand everything your group has submitted and to make sure the correct file has been uploaded, that the upload is uncorrupted, and that it renders correctly.
 Projects may include ideas and code from other sources—but these other sources must be documented with clear attribution.
 Please review academic integrity policies [here](http://academicintegrity.ucsd.edu).

 Know that a third of the class typically feels overwhelmed at the start of the quarter.
 That said, the average is quite high in this course typically (A-).
 So, while we anticipate you all doing well in this course, if you are feeling lost or overwhelmed, that’s ok!
-Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Piazza.
+Should that occur, we recommend: (1) asking questions in class, (2) attending office hours and/or (3) asking for help on Campuswire.

 Cheating and plagiarism have been and will be strongly penalized.
 If, for whatever reason, datahub is down or something else prohibits you from being able to turn in an assignment on time, immediately contact me by emailing your assignment by email ([sellis@ucsd.edu](mailto:sellis@ucsd.edu)), or else it will be graded as late.